 Excellent hospital care, physician’s care, dental care, nursing home and assisted living options are offered in the area.
 The area also has various emergency care clinics, sports medicine clinics, physical therapy services, and hospice programs.

-Within a 40-minute drive, there are five additional hospitals (1,915 beds), including the nationally recognized Medical College of Georgia, which is the state’s health science university.
+Within a 40-minute drive, there are five additional hospitals, including the nationally recognized Georgia Health Science University, which is the state’s health science university.

 Warren County Emergency Services - 911